 - Assessing and managing cases;

-- Receiving and assessing reports (or complaints) about serious incidents and workplace conflict that amounts to a work health and safety risk;
+- Receiving and assessing reports (or complaints) about workplace conflict;

-- Assisting in the resolution of serious incidents and workplace conflict that amounts to a work health and safety risk;
+- Assisting in the resolution of workplace conflict;

 - Referring reports made by parliamentarians and Members of Parliament (Staff) Act 1984 (MOPS Act) employees for workplace reviews;